ryanallen/words-of-my-perfect-teacher/README.md

 Dudjom Rinpoche states:

 > Mount Meru is surrounded by seven golden mountain ranges disposed like screens in a square around it&mdash;Yugandhara, Ishadhara, Khadiraka, Sudarsana, Ashvakarna, Vinataka, and Nimindhara&mdash;each range being half the height of the previous one.
-These mountain ranges are separated from each other by the Seas of Enjoyment, whose waters have the eight perfect qualities described in the [Vinaya](#vinaya) scriptures:
+These mountain ranges are separated from each other by the Seas of Enjoyment, whose waters have the eight perfect qualities described in the <a href="#vinaya">Vinaya</a> scriptures:
 >
 >  > Cool, sweet, light, and soft,
 Clear and odorless,
 And not irritant to the throat&mdash;
 Such is water that has the eight perfect qualities.
 >
-> They are filled with [wish-fulfilling jewel](#wish-fulfilling-jewel)s and the other multifarious riches that belong to the nāgas.
+> They are filled with <a href="#wish-fulfilling-jewel">wish-fulfilling jewel</a>s and the other multifarious riches that belong to the nāgas.
 >
 > Outside the seven golden mountain ranges are the four great continents, whose colors correspond to those of the four sides of Mount Meru.